Gdel-J/Express-Note-Taker/README.md

 ## Credits

 This application has been made by Gérard Del Vecchio during the UCF bootcamp program.
-A starter code has been provided, and I had some help with R.K Royston TA in order to upgrade my `POST request`.
+A starter code has been provided, and I had a great help with R.K Royston TA in order to upgrade my `POST request`.